DeeKahy/RustBot/README.md

 - 🎯 **UwU Command**: Transform text into uwu speak
 - 🪙 **Coin Flip**: Random coin flip command
 - 👤 **Profile Picture**: Get user's profile picture
+- 🎲 **Your Mom**: Displays a random server member's profile picture with a funny message
 - 🔧 **Modular Design**: Easy to add new commands and features
 - 📝 **Logging**: Built-in logging system for debugging and monitoring
 - ⚡ **Async**: Built with Tokio for high performance